 On August 25, 2020, Jason W. eagerly rang the victory bell to mark the completion of his tonsil cancer treatment.
-In doing so, he became the 500th patient to complete treatment at Provision CARES Proton Therapy Nashville, reminding us all that cancer and cancer treatment do not delay during a global pandemic.
+In doing so, he became the 500th patient to complete treatment at Nashville’s only proton therapy center, reminding us all that cancer and cancer treatment do not delay during a global pandemic.

 X-ray (also called photon) therapy has long been known to cause the development of potentially deadly new cancers in patients who undergo radiation therapy to treat their cancer.
 However, research shows that patients who choose proton therapy for cancer treatment have a significantly lower risk of developing a second cancer later in life.